Interested in Becoming a Governing Member?

 • Are you a Michigan AEYC member?

-If so, AIM high, and consider becoming a member of the Michigan AEYC Governing Board!
+If so, scroll down to learn more about becoming a member of the Michigan AEYC Governing Board!

 Qualifications for Governing Board Members